jkim-/bdtaunu_information_extraction/unique_babarid/README.md

 + `unique_eid_[data|generic|sigmc]` are the tables containing eid's and BaBarID's of valid (i.e. unique) records.
 We actually see that all duplicate records come from the generic MC.

-+ `example_download.sql` is a script showing an example of how to select the valid records by eid to download the data.
++ The example directory contains scripts to show how to use the `unique_eid` tables.